FAQ's

 How hot are our classes?

-We heat the room aiming to reach 38C, however depending on the day or class size it may vary either side of this.
+We heat the room aiming to reach between 36-38C, however depending on the day or class size it may vary either side of this.

 What should I wear?